Delaware Incorporation: Everything You Need to Know

 Foreign qualification allows companies to operate in states other than where they are incorporated.
 Often, corporations have to qualify in their home state where they do business and have offices, because they are incorporated in Delaware.
 These costs and burdens need to be taken into before you decide to incorporate in Delaware.

 If you need help incorporating in Delaware, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.